Publish Date: 03/24/2022

 After Rocky Marciano knocked out Jersey Joe Walcott to become the heavyweight champion of the world he was quoted saying, “What could be better than walking down any street in any city and knowing you’re the heavyweight champion of the world?”; a rhetorical question that expressed very simply what a world title meant to Marciano, and ultimately, to any professional boxer.
 But, some of boxing’s greatest fighters never got the same satisfaction for one reason or another.
 I have decided to compile a list of my top 20 greatest fighters to never win a world title.
-April shapes up to be a huge month for boxing and we have all of the best sites rated for betting on the fights!
+April shapes up to be a huge month for boxing and we have all of the best sports betting sites rated for betting on the fights!

 Many of the men on the list were avoided by some of the contenders and champions of their eras, others were chained down by the business side of boxing, while the rest fall under a long list of complications that prevented them from being champions – but an endless amount of skill and ability is something they all had.